-All extra fees are payable at the end of the month in which they were accrued.
+All extra fees are payable at the end of the month in which they were accrued and will be added to the next monthly invoice

 No refund of payment will be given in the event of: (1) withdrawal of pupil without one month's written notice; (2) change of schedule unless approval has been received one month in advance from the Director; (3) withdrawal of pupil after April 1st for the current Sept.-June contract; (4) absence occurring at any time during the school year regardless of reason (including, but not restricted to, holidays, illness or weather related school closing); (5) no refunds or changes may be made after June 1st for the Summer Camp Program; and (6) withdrawal after June 1st for the following September admission.
-Refunds will be mailed within 60 days of notice.
+(7) emergency related closings mandated by the state/local government/DHS, like a pandemic.
+Refunds for all other situations will be reviewed on an individual basis and mailed within 60 days of notice.